 Proton Therapy UK (Proton Beam Therapy) – A technological revolution in image-guided radiotherapy systems and treatment planning is growing fast in the management of tumours without damage to organs at risk (OAR).

 The first proton therapy clinic opened in 1954 at Berkeley 184 Institute in California and treated 30 patients.
 However, the Loma Linda Institute in California has treated over 17500 patients since 1990.
-The main reason for its delay from the initial conception was due to the poor guided imaging and treatment planning.
+The main reason for its delay from the initial conception was poor guided imaging and treatment planning.
 Today, 58 proton beam therapy facilities are operational worldwide and have performed over 96,537 oncological treatments.
 These include the treatment of a spectrum of diseases: paranasal sinus tumours, chordoma, chondrosarcoma, meningioma, prostate and lung cancer: in addition to uveal melanomas, sarcomas of the base of a skull, sarcomas of the paravertebral region and medulloblastoma brain tumour.
-Also, proton radiosurgery can be applied to the treatment of large arterial-venous malformation and intracranial lesions.
+Also, proton radiosurgery can be applied to the treatment of large arterial-venous malformations and intracranial lesions.

-The development of X-ray computed tomography (CT) in 1970 was instrumental in producing 3-D scans to provide tumour volume location and also the assignment of CT Hounsfield numbers to enable electron-density distribution required to perform 3-D dose calculations.
+The development of X-ray computed tomography (CT) in 1970 was instrumental in producing 3-D scans to provide tumour volume location and the assignment of CT Hounsfield numbers to enable electron-density distribution required to perform 3-D dose calculations.
 This invention provided the foundation for the development of CT-based radiation technologies in treatment planning.
-During the 1980s, magnetic resonance imaging (MRI) became a vital diagnostic tool for diseases states in patients.
+During the 1980s, magnetic resonance imaging (MRI) became a vital diagnostic tool for disease states in patients.
 Further, development enabled the discovery of the relationship between a tumour and the surrounding healthy tissue.

-Another aspect of image-guided radiotherapy (IGRT) which includes respiratory gating is becoming apparent in the clinical setting for more advanced instrument/scanners in radiotherapy departments.
+Another aspect of image-guided radiotherapy (IGRT) which includes respiratory gating, is becoming apparent in the clinical setting for more advanced instruments/scanners in radiotherapy departments.
 The reason which gives these modern imaging technologies is to enable the detection of the geometric contours of the tumours to ensure that the radiation dose is delivered accurately to the tumour site.
 Consequently, further advancements in imaging-guided therapy have produced 4-D computed tomography imaging as the basis for respiratory-gated proton therapy to limit motion artefacts.

 The physicist can control and manage cancer while reducing the damage to healthy tissue and surrounding organs using the concept of theranostics.
-Proton Beam Therapy is essentially a form of radiation which makes use of the properties of protons.
+Proton Beam Therapy is essentially a form of radiation that makes use of the properties of protons.
 The treatment of tumours involves the clinical proton accelerator cyclotron, generating proton beam energies between 230-250 MeV and giving an associated range in tissues of 35-40 cm in water.
-There are cyclotrons which generated a maximum proton beam of about 70 MeV, which is only powerful enough to treat ocular tumours.
-Conversely, the synchrotron a circular accelerator ring delivers a pulse beam of protons.
+There are cyclotrons that generated a maximum proton beam of about 70 MeV, which is only powerful enough to treat ocular tumours.
+Conversely, the synchrotron circular accelerator ring delivers a pulse beam of protons.
 Other techniques include beamline and gantry/fixed beams.

-X-Ray Therapy (left) and Proton Therapy (right)
+X-ray Therapy (left) and Proton Beam Therapy (right)

-You Are Here: Home » proton therapy
+You Are Here: Home »